FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_internalCA.md

     "title": "Manage the internal CA",
     "linkTitle": "Manage the internal CA",
     "weight": "140"
-}Each <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation maintains its own copy of the internal CA. During the initial post-installation setup procedure, an internal CA is generated.
-All <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Servers in a cluster share the same internal CA. If you have a disaster recovery site, the DR cluster should use the same internal CA, replicated from the primary production site.
+}Each {{< SecureTransport/componentshortname  >}} installation maintains its own copy of the internal CA. During the initial post-installation setup procedure, an internal CA is generated.
+All {{< SecureTransport/componentshortname  >}} Servers in a cluster share the same internal CA. If you have a disaster recovery site, the DR cluster should use the same internal CA, replicated from the primary production site.

 > **Note:**
 >